altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~But it had a long row of teeth that she could see~ ~Reflecting purely the red light~
 ~Its head could not fit through the opening~
-~And it's tiny claw couldn't swipe far enough to reach her~ *It opened its mouth*
+~And its tiny claw couldn't swipe far enough to reach her~ *It opened its mouth*
 *And another set of teeth reached out with an appendage in its mouth* ~She stared at it, it couldn't reach her and she could only watch~